Reign of Cleopatra: Battle of Actium

-During the spring of 32 BC, Antony and Cleopatra traveled to Samos and then Athens, where Cleopatra was ostensibly well received.
+During the spring of 32 BC, Antony and Cleopatra traveled to Samos and Athens, where Cleopatra was ostensibly well-received.
 She persuaded Antony to send Octavia an official declaration of divorce.
 This encouraged Munatius Plancus to advise Octavian that he should seize Antony's will, invested with the Vestal Virgins.
 Although a violation of sacred customs and legal rights, Octavian forcefully acquired the document from the Temple of Vesta.
 It was a useful tool in the propaganda war against Antony and Cleopatra.
 In the selective public reading of the will, Octavian highlighted the claim that Caesarion was heir to Caesar, that the Donations of Alexandria were legal, that Antony should be buried alongside Cleopatra in Egypt instead of Rome, and that Alexandria would be made the new capital of the Roman Republic.
 In a show of loyalty to Rome, Octavian decided to begin construction of his own mausoleum at the Campus Martius.
-His legal standing was also improved by being elected consul in 31 BC, reentering public office.
+His legal standing was also improved by being elected consul in 31 BC, and re-entering public office.
 With Antony's will made public, Octavian had his casus belli and Rome declared war on Cleopatra, not Antony.
 Scholars argue that this decision was made on the basis that the declaration of war against a fellow citizen would be associated with a civil war and thus cause Octavian to lose support.
 The legal argument for war was based less on Cleopatra's territorial acquisitions of former Roman territories, ruled by her children with Antony, and more on the fact that she was providing military support to a private citizen, now that Antony's triumviral authority had expired.
 Octavian's wish to invade Egypt also coincided with his financial concern of collecting the massive debts owed to Caesar by Cleopatra's father Ptolemy XII.
 These were passed on to Cleopatra and were now the prerogative of Octavian, Caesar's heir.

 Antony and Cleopatra had greater numbers of troops (i.e. 100,000 men) and ships (i.e. 800 vessels) than Octavian, who had some 200 ships and 80,000 men.
 However, the crews of Antony and Cleopatra's navy were not all well-trained, some of them perhaps from merchant vessels, whereas Octavian had a fully professional force.
 Antony wanted to cross the Adriatic Sea and blockade Octavian at either Tarentum or Brundisium, but Cleopatra, concerned primarily with defending Egypt, overrode the decision to attack Italy directly.
 Antony and Cleopatra set up their winter headquarters at Patrai in Greece, and by the spring of 31 BC, they moved to Actium along the southern Ambracian Gulf.
 With this position, Cleopatra had the defense of Egypt in mind, as any southward movement by Octavian's fleet along the coast of Greece could be detected.